 Walmart sweetens pay for most US hourly workers on the coasts

-Many Walmart Inc hourly workers will collect bigger paychecks on the U.S. east and west coast markets where the cost of living is higher and competition for labor among retailers is more intense, the company told Reuters on Tuesday.

-CHICAGO: Many Walmart Inc hourly workers will collect bigger paychecks on the U.S. east and west coast markets where the cost of living is higher and competition for labor among retailers is more intense, the company told Reuters on Tuesday.
+CHICAGO: Many Walmart hourly workers will collect bigger paychecks on the US east and west coast markets where the cost of living is higher and competition for labour among retailers is more intense, the company told Reuters on Tuesday (Mar 2).

 The world’s biggest retailer also said it has seen a slight increase in job applications for digital and stocking roles, mostly internally. “(This) tells us that we're becoming more competitive for this type of work,” said Drew Holler, Walmart’s head of people operations.

-Walmart said last month that it plans to raise average pay for U.S. hourly workers to at least US$15.25 an hour, focusing on digital fulfillment and stocking workers who will receive a starting wage of US$13-US$19 an hour from March 13, as America’s biggest private employer looks to retain labor to support its fast-growing online business.
+Walmart said last month that it plans to raise average pay for US hourly workers to at least US$15.25 an hour, focusing on digital fulfilment and stocking workers who will receive a starting wage of US$13-US$19 an hour from Mar 13, as America’s biggest private employer looks to retain labour to support its fast-growing online business.

 “Not everywhere in the nation is the same from a pay perspective ...
 Where we’re competitive is on the coast,” Holler said.
 “In the middle of the country, to be competitive, it’s a little bit different.”